orgua/shepherd_v2_planning/docs/10_capes/cape_v23_design.md

         - TPS65217C, PB_IN, Pin25, internal 100k PU
         - SIM: 1 uF from BB-START to GND shows 100ms delay for signal rise to 2.0V ⇾ sums to 120 ms
             - ~ 64ms in real test
-    - ⇾ Var1 preferred, less dependant from BB-Design-Changes
+    - ⇾ Var1 preferred, less dependent from BB-Design-Changes
 - PUs on sys-side should also be powered by BB 3V3
 - New Connector, 4x Pwr, 4x Prog, 10x GPIO ⇾ 18 Pins ⇾ 2x9 Connector
     - info1 ⇾ BB outer width is 54 mm ⇾ 27mm per module